-Jan’s goal of having her work exhibited in all 50 states is nearly accomplished, having exhibited in 46 states as of 2020.
+Jan’s goal of having her work exhibited in all 50 states is now accomplished as of 2023.

 Numerous local and national and international publications have featured Jan’s work.
 Most notably the watercolor, “On the Bit,” appeared on the cover of the International Magazine, “The Chronicle of the Horse” and the Missouri Watercolor Society’s International “Watercolor Studio” magazine.
-In 2008, Cobb County Commissioners and Board of Education included her watercolor painting, “Baba, Afghani Elder” in a book celebrating top artists in Cobb County, for their 175th Anniversary.
+In 2008, Cobb County Commissioners and Board of Education included one of her her watercolor paintings in a book celebrating top artists in Cobb County, for their 175th Anniversary.

-Currently, Jan teaches watercolor classes at the Art League of Hilton Head and Art League Academy.
-She is on the Board of Directors for the Art League of Hilton Head.
+Currently, Jan teaches watercolor classes at the Art League of Hilton Head and Art League Academy, and has served on the Board of Directors for the Art League of Hilton Head.

 Jan continuously strives to capture the ‘spirit’ of people, the essence of a place and the many textures of things around her.
 Having traveled to 27 foreign countries, this Ohio native has been fortunate to have an endless supply of subject matter.
 Her work is included in collections across the USA and Europe.
 Jan lives on Haig Point, on Daufuskie Island, S.C., with her husband, Robert, and ‘Studio’ cat, Sweetie.